 NEUGEBAUER, Otto Eduard.
-Innsbruck 26.5.1899 — Princeton N.J.
+Innsbruck 26.5.1899 — Princeton, N.J.
 19.2.1990.
 Austrian Historian of Astronomy and Mathematics in the U.S.A.
-Son of Rudolph N. In 1917 he left Akad.
+Son of Rudolph N., a railway engineer, lost early his parents.
+In 1917 he left Akad.
 Gymnasium, Graz, to join the army and thus obtained his matriculation without examination in classical languages in which the mathematically and technically minded youth was not at all interested.
-After one year’s service in Italy he studied electrical engineering and physics at Graz in 1919-21 and at Munich 1921-22.
+After one year as war prisoner in Italy (together with Ludwig Wittgenstein) he studied electrical engineering and physics at Graz in 1919-21 and at Munich 1921-22.
 Then studies of mathematics at Göttingen, learned Egyptian for his diss. there.
 Ph.D.
 1926 Göttingen.
 In 1927-33 PD and Oberassistent at Math.
 Inst., then ao.
 Professor at Göttingen.
 Forced by the Nazis to leave Göttingen he emigrated to Denmark (in 1933-39 eo.
 Professor of Mathematics at Copenhagen) and later to the U.S.A.
 In 1939-49 Professor of Mathematics at Brown University, in 1949-69 Professor of History of Mathematics there.
-Married 1927 with Grete Bruck.
+Married 1927 Grete Bruck.

 – The Exact Sciences in Antiquity.
 Acta Historica Scientiarum Natur. et Medic.
 9. Copenhagen 1951.